prodigy2m/parse-full-server-setup-digitalocean/README.md

 sh parse-full-server-setup-digitalocean/parse-setup.sh
 ```

+### What you get with this install
+- Parse Server
+- Parse Dashboard
+- Mongo Db
+- NGINX (http server)
+- SSL License
+- HTTPS Access

 You will be asked couple questions along the way.
 Please answer truthfully :).
 Once you are through, you will be asked to restart the server.
 Once restarted, you are all DONE.